PANDA National Helpline (Monday to Saturday) 1300 726 306

 Giving birth can lead to a range of complex feelings, especially when the experience is a difficult or traumatic one.

-Sometimes during the birth process things might have been rushed and you felt you hadn’t really understood what was happening or what you were giving consent to.
+Sometimes during the birth process, things might have been rushed or didn’t go to plan.
+You might have felt you hadn’t really understood what was happening or what you were giving consent to.
 You might have felt powerless or that you had no control over the situation.

 Here you'll find information about experiencing a complicated birth, and some tips to help you find extra support if you need it.